AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 c_allocn_abs/3
 c_allocn_abs(+Type,+Num,-Ptr)
-Malloc an area to hold Num items of type Type; Ptr is a pointer (Prolog integer to the malloc’d area.
+Malloc an area to hold Num items of type Type; Ptr is a pointer (Prolog integer to the malloc'd area.

 c_free/1
 c_free(+UIA)